marcodemutiis/splitting_the_flap/README.md

 All fabrication, circuit and code files are released under MIT license.

-For any question, please contact me at me [at] marcodemutiis.com
+For any question, please contact me at: me [at] marcodemutiis.com